SparshN26/skills-communicate-using-markdown/README.md

 <!--
   <<< Author notes: Footer >>>
-  Add a link to get support, GitHub status page, code of conduct, license link. changed step "add #" to h1 size and the step after to h3 size -->
+  Add a link to get support, GitHub status page, code of conduct, license link.

+-->

 ---